TKA at A Glance

 From the Class of 2017, 99% are attending college/university (93%-4 year college/university; 9%-2 year college).
 View TKA's college acceptance list.

 Community service: 35 hours per year for a total of 140 hours required for graduation.
-Service trips offered in 2016-2017 to: Belize, Ecuador, Japan, Kentucky, Los Angeles, Malawi, Mexico (Tecaté and Guadalajara), Philippines, Silicon Valley.
+Service trips offered in 2017-2018 to: Brazil, East Palo Alto, Ecuador, Guatemala, Kentucky, Los Angeles, Mexico (Tecaté and Guadalajara), San Miguel School in Sunnyvale, Silicon Valley.

 - Athletic Teams: 65 (20 - fall, 18 - winter, 27 - spring)